Help Save a Wildlife Corridor

-While the poaching of iconic species such as elephants and rhinos tends to be better publicized, habitat destruction and fragmentation are also among the most dangerous threats to wild populations.
+While the poaching of iconic species such as elephants and rhinos tends to be better publicized, habitat destruction and fragmentation are among the most dangerous threats to wild populations.
 The need to restore, expand, and physically connect protected areas is widely accepted as a key, long-term conservation goal, helping to reduce extinction rates.

-To donate go to www.wildtomorrowfund.org
+To donate for the land go to www.wildtomorrowfund.org